matyalatte/tuw/examples/get_start/minimal/README.md

 You can write a definition of your GUI in `"gui": {}`.

--   `label` is the label for your definition.
-You can type anything you like here.
 -   `command` is the command you want to execute when clicking the execution button.
 -   `components` is an array of GUI components (e.g., file pickers). `[]` means no components.